sckieran/Metabarcoding_Pipeline_Waits/README.md

 **If you are using the UI RCDS cluster:**
 There is a good tutorial for installing r packages here: [link to RCDS](https://www.hpc.uidaho.edu/compute/Applications/R.html)
 However, you need to make one change to the tutorial: you must load the newest R module (`module load R/4.2.3`).

-**for this pipeline to work on the RCDS cluster, you must install your packages into a specific place: ~/Rpackages.
-If you install your R packages somewhere else, you _must_ go into the R scripts and change the `lib="~/Rpackages"` line of each `library` command by hand (or with sed).**
+You can install your R packages wherever you'd like, but must supply the path to the scripts either in the wrapper or on the command line.

 ### Installing the pipeline

 **Recommended install on the cluster:**
 1. make a new directory called your_project
 `mkdir your_project`
 2. move all your data files into folders called gene1,gene2...geneN for each gene/primer set you want to analyze.
 Move these folders into the your_project directory:
 `mv /gene1/ /path/to/your_project/gene1/`